 A promotional advertisement for theater owners from the Nothing Sacred press book.

-In a similar vein as the violence, the page 109 note acknowledges the sexual innuendo of Wally and Hazel “rolling over and over on the floor,” and how “political censor boards” might remove the shots completely.
-The latter was process not uncommon, and because films went through independent evaluations in individual states and cities, it was not uncommon that an audience in New York might see a slightly different version of a film than people in Detroit.
-In the case of Nothing Sacred, the objectionable content noted on page 109 was likely removed from the script during production (since no such scene appears in the film).
-Luckily too, the play-fighting was also a non-issue, and Nothing Sacred was approved unilaterally by various state and municipal censor boards without any eliminations.
+In a similar vein, the page 109 note warns Selznick that “political censor boards” might remove a shot of Wally and Hazel “rolling over and over on the floor” because of its obvious sexual undertones.
+That was not an uncommon practice, and because films went through independent evaluations in individual states and cities after PCA certification, sometimes audiences in New York would see a slightly different version of a film from people in Detroit.
+In Nothing Sacred‘s case, Hecht deleted the objectionable content noted on page 109.
+Luckily too, the film’s centerpiece – the play-fighting scene – was also a non-issue, and Nothing Sacred was approved unilaterally by various state and municipal censor boards without any eliminations.

 That said, Selznick did receive some pushback about the film’s physical comedy.
-Nothing Sacred‘s PCA file contains a disgruntled viewer letter from a person named John Stiller, who complains that the roughhouse comedy is “brutality, not humor” (below left).
-This letter harkens back to the PCA’s memo cited earlier, as they practically anticipated type of feedback Selznick would receive from some conservative viewers.
-Still, such feedback did not dissuade Selznick, and in a December 9, 1937 memo to PCA head, Joseph Breen, he dismisses Stiller’s critique as an anomaly (below right).
+Nothing Sacred‘s PCA file contains a disgruntled viewer letter from a person named John Stiller, who complains that the roughhouse comedy is “brutality, not humor” (see below).
+This letter harkens back to the PCA memo cited earlier; they practically anticipated type of criticism Selznick would receive from his most conservative viewers.
+Still, such feedback did not dissuade Selznick, and in a December 9, 1937 memo to Breen, he dismisses Stiller’s critique as an anomaly (below right).

-Despite the publicity build-up, stellar performances from lead and supporting actors, and Technicolor appeal, Nothing Sacred was commercial flop, and Selznick International reported a loss of nearly $350,000 (Carman 2016, pg.
+Despite the publicity build-up, stellar performances from lead and supporting actors, and stunning Technicolor visuals, Nothing Sacred was commercial flop, and Selznick International reported a loss of nearly $350, 000 (Carman 2016, pg.
 184).
 However, the film was a critical darling, with one Photoplay review calling it “among the ranking laugh-films of all time” (February 1938, pg.
 55).
-That said, the New York Times film critic (and perpetual curmudgeon) Bosley Crowther published a review declaring that Nothing Sacred brought about the “demise of fragile femininity” in Hollywood cinema.
-He wrote that prior to the film’s release, “…the very thought of a gentlewoman being struck by a gentleman was beyond comprehension of the most ungenerate script writers…” (Crowther 1938, X5).
+That said, the New York Times film critic (and perpetual curmudgeon) Bosley Crowther penned a tongue-in-cheek review declaring that Nothing Sacred brought about the “demise of fragile femininity” in Hollywood cinema.

 A viewer letter complaining about the film’s violence.

-Carole Lombard’s star persona and history with slapstick comedy adds a final layer to our understanding of the physical comedy elements in Nothing Sacred.
-As the unofficial “queen of screwball comedy,” Lombard’s boisterous, independent star image embodied the characteristics that were emblematic of the 1930s screwball woman, and her early career in Mack Sennett’s slapstick comedies was often cited by contemporaneous writers as rationale for her so-called “natural” physical comedy skills.
+Carole Lombard’s star persona and proximity to slapstick adds a final layer to our understanding of the physical comedy elements in Nothing Sacred.
+As the unofficial “Queen” of screwball comedy, Lombard personified the boisterous, independent screwball woman, and her early career in Mack Sennett’s slapstick films was often cited by contemporaneous writers as rationale for her so-called “natural” physical comedy skills.
 Life magazine journalist Noel Busch once wrote that Lombard’s tenure with Sennett was educational, and provided her with the “magnificent sense of comedic timing” that she demonstrates in such films as Nothing Sacred (1938, pg 63).
-But such a perspective ignores the fundamental differences between slapstick and screwball comedies, as well as the extended period of time between her post-slapstick and pre-screwball eras in which she was considered one of Hollywood’s top glamour girls.
+But such a perspective ignores the fundamental differences between slapstick and screwball comedies, as well as the nearly 5 years between her post-slapstick and pre-screwball eras in which she was considered one of Hollywood’s top glamour girls.

-Of course, the conflation of reel and real identities is not uncommon in star discourse, and helps to “sell” a star’s public image and films.
-In Lombard’s case, the “screwy” persona that appears on screen was thought to be an extension of her real-life persona.
+Hollywood deliberately blurred the line between a star’s reel and “real” identities.
+After all, it’s easier to “sell” a star when there’s some cohesion between their screen image and star persona.
+In Lombard’s case, her “screwy” persona was thought to be an extension of her off-screen self.
 Take, for example, the evocative article “The Utterly Balmy Home Life of Carole Lombard.”
 Columnist Harry Lang paints a detailed portrait of Lombard as a kooky, energetic, and eccentric woman who answers her phone with different accents, throws wild house parties, and keeps a menage of unusual pets.
 Summing up his experience at Lombard’s house, he writes:

 Does all this sound absolutely batty?
 Screwy?
 Insane?
 Balmy?—okay, then, make the most of it.
 I simply can’t help it.
 I’m going to tell you about Carole Lombard’s home life, and that’s all there is to it.
 You can take it or leave it.
 All I’ve got to say is this—when it comes to the business of getting the most downright, sheer fun out of this usually drab business of living, then I had all prizes unreservedly to Carole Lombard.

 Similarly, columnist Gladys Hall once described that Lombard allegedly arrived at her studio bungalow by “executing a few spirals and curves and a leap upon her scooter-bike…” (Hall 1938, pg.
 35).
-Such characterizations propose that Lombard’s screwball comedy persona is “authentic,” and that characters like Hazel Flagg, Irene Bullock, or Lily Garland are simply variations of her “real” self.
+Such characterizations propose that Lombard’s screwball comedy persona was “authentic,” and that characters like Hazel Flagg, Irene Bullock, or Lily Garland were simply variations of Lombard the person.
 In tone, they also verify the sentiment in Crowther’s review: Lombard’s boisterous off-screen personality represented an altogether unorthodox version of modern femininity.
 The alleged verisimilitude between her star and screen images also grounds her physical comedy – a recurring performative trait in virtually all of her screwball films – in her off-screen persona.
-In terms of the gender politics of Nothing Sacred, these journalistic descriptions of Lombard’s kinetic energy validate Hazel’s “unruly” behavior.
+In terms of the gender politics of Nothing Sacred, these descriptions validate Hazel’s “unruly” behavior as being “true” to Lombard’s nature.

-Despite the fact that Carole Lombard made more non-screwball films than screwball comedies and had a constantly evolving public image, “her screwball identity was, and still is, the primary means by which scholars and historians assess her star persona” (Kiriakou 2020, pg.
+Despite the fact that Carole Lombard made more non-screwball films than screwball comedies and had a constantly evolving public image, her screwball identity was, and still is, the primary means by which scholars and historians assess her star persona (Kiriakou 2020, pg.
 73).
-While I don’t doubt that she had a larger-than-life personality, she was also not her screen characters.
-Therefore, while it is easy to view Lombard’s performance history through the lens of screwball comedy, she was also more multidimensional than “the queen of screwball comedy.”
-Nevertheless, this title, and all of the weight that comes with it, helps us understand how comedy and stardom in the studio era were shaped by the prevailing ideological, moral, and cultural positions about gender.
+While I don’t doubt that she had a larger-than-life personality, she was also not Hazel Flagg.
+History views Lombard as the embodiment of screwball’s madcap spirit, but she was also more than the sum of her screwball characters.
+The “queen” of screwball title, and all that it represents, helps us understand how comedy and stardom in the studio era were shaped by the prevailing ideological, moral, and cultural positions about gender.

 Busch, Noel.
 “A Loud Cheer for the Screwball Girl.”
 Life, October 13, 1938: 48-50, 63.